raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/create_fab_button_swift.md

 ---
-title: "Create a FAB Button with Swift"
+title: "Create a Floating Action Button for Swift Package Manager"
-description: "This is a practical tutorial on how to create a FAB or Floating Action Button for your applications."
+description: "This is a practical tutorial on how to create a Floating Action Button for your applications for Swift Package Manager."
 date: 2020-04-17
 categories: ["Swift"]
 tags: ["Development", "Code"]
 type: "regular" # available types: [featured/regular]
 draft: false
 ---

+## Creating a Floating Action Button
 Surely you have seen some applications in which there is a button that, when pressed, displays a menu with other buttons (which we could call secondary).
-The main button, is usually called FAB or Float Action Button.
-In this article we are going to see how we can create a FAB Button with Swift, which when pressed, displays (with an animation) a menu.
+The main button, is usually called FAB or **Float Action Button**.
+In this article we are going to see how we can create a **Floating Action Button** with Swift, which when pressed, displays (with an animation) a menu, and how to share it through **Swift Package Manager**.

-In addition, we will develop this button as a Swift package, so that we can share it and include it as a dependency in different applications.
-We will do this through Swift Package Manager, which as we saw in a previous article, is Apple’s dependency manager.
+The use of **Swift Package Manager** will allow us to share it and include it as a dependency in different applications.

 > The code for this article can be found on [GitHub](https://github.com/raulferrerdev/FABButton).
 Keep in mind there may be some modifications in the repository code compared to the one described here, since new functionalities can be added, others can be improved and small errors can be corrected.

-# Swift Package Creation
+## Swift Package Creation (for Swift Package Manager)

 First we create the Swift package.
-To do this, from the Xcode menu we follow the New > Swift Package path and give it the name of FABButton (remember to activate version control, Create Git repository on my Mac, to be able to upload it later to a repository on the network).
+To do this, from the Xcode menu we follow the *New > Swift Package* path and give it the name of FABButton (remember to activate version control, Create Git repository on my Mac, to be able to upload it later to a repository on the network).

 {{< image src="images/posts/create_fab_button_swift_1.png" alt="Add FAB Button">}}